ibexa/documentation-developer/docs/extending/extending_thumbnails.md

 # Extending thumbnails

 The thumbnails API enable you to easily choose an image for a specific content.
-If you do not want to use custom thumbnails `ContentType` will be used instead.
+If you do not want to use custom thumbnails, `ContentType` will be used instead.

 ## Thumbnail mechanism